RaspiManu/MMM-FrameLight/README.md

    Special features: none

-   **NOTE:** To seamlessly implement the visualisation of a touch input, using `"active color"` as `color1` is highly recommended.
-When using direction "both" with an even number of LEDs, movement_start has to be the right one of the two start LEDs.
-The option offset_start is mainly focused on bidirectional configurations and should normally be 0.
-An example for using offset_start is to configure a swipe move at the top and bottom of the frame (see GIF, middle height of one side is movement_start).
+   **NOTE:** To seamlessly implement the visualization of a touch input, using `"active color"` as `color1` is highly recommended.
+When using `movement_direction` `"both"` with an even number of LEDs, `movement_start` has to be the right one of the two start LEDs.
+The option `offset_start` is mainly focused on bidirectional configurations and should normally be set to `0`.
+An example for using `offset_start` is to configure a swipe move at the top and bottom of the frame (see GIF, middle height of one side is `movement_start`).

 <img src="../media/README Media/images/break.png" width="1000" height="16">